 ESG data

 For many large corporates in Europe, sustainability has already shifted from merely a response following societal pressure to a critical strategy concern, now deemed paramount by executives.
-A recent study from Verdantix showed that 33% of companies identified the CEO vision as the primary force propelling sustainability commitments.
+A study from Verdantix showed that 33% of companies identified the CEO vision as the primary force propelling sustainability commitments.

-Emerging ESG frameworks, such as the Corporate Sustainability Reporting Directive (CSRD) and EU Taxonomy aim to drive companies to increase the transparency and comparability of their ESG data.
+Emerging ESG frameworks, such as the Corporate Sustainability Reporting Directive (CSRD) and the EU Taxonomy aim to drive large companies to increase the transparency and comparability of their ESG data.
 These standards go beyond simple compliance, as ESG performance is expected to have a big impact on accessing finance in the future.

 In this article, we will cover:

-• Small And Medium-Sized Enterprises (SME) and Sustainable Finance
+• SMEs and Sustainable Finance

 • ESG Reporting: What Should SMEs Expect?

-• The Challenge for SMEs
+• ESG Reporting Challenges for SMEs

 • When Sustainable Performance Meets Financial Performance

-Small And Medium-Sized Enterprises (SME) and Sustainable Finance
+SMEs and Sustainable Finance

-The Indirect Impact of CSRD on SMEs
+The Indirect Impact of ESG Frameworks on SMEs (CSRD,...)

 Pushed by their own reporting obligations and ESG strategy, banks and investors are requesting ESG data from their portfolio companies, including smaller organisations, whilst large corporates are already asking their suppliers to provide insights on their ESG performance.